TanelTeemusk/Stracker/README.md

 1. Clone the repo
 2. Navigate to the project directory
 3. Open `GpsTracker.xcodeproj` in Xcode
-4. Find and open the `Debug` file in Xcode and check it's contents
+4. Find and open the `Debug.xcconfig` file in Xcode and check it's contents
 5. Add your Api Secret instead of the text "YOUR_API_SECRET_HERE".
 Api secret is the long list of numbers shared with you by the production team.
 The correct line looks like this:
 ```
 API_SECRET = YOUR_API_SECRET_HERE